M-Ankitha/React-chat-app/README.md

                   > I have added other files App and index in src folder.

- How to start the projet:The project will run in http://localhost:3000/ The website has 3 pages Home and Chat.
+ How to start the projet:The project will run in http://localhost:3000/ The website has 3 pages Home, error  and Chat.

  working:
  When user enter the website, click on create coversation button to enter the chat room.